ZeronoAshaen/MyCustomOres/README.md

-# PeriodiCraft
+# MyCustomOres
-All inclusive world gen mod for Minecraft
+All inclusive ore gen mod for Minecraft